A-lew-etsu/Mobility-Based-Tri-Cities-Model/README.md

 # Mobility-Based-Tri-Cities-Model
-I have attached the files used to implement the research of how CoronaVirus spreads through the Tri-cities
+In this research we model the spread of the CoronaVirus through the Tri-Cities using mobility-based modelling.